anthshor/cobol/README.md

 #COBOL on Linux
-To create cobol development environment on Linux (Ubuntu) VM
+To create COBOL development environment on Linux (Ubuntu) VM
 ```
 $ vagrant up
 ```